boazbk/tcs/lec_07_other_models.md

 maps $x$ to the function $y \mapsto x+y$.

 In particular, if we invoke this function on $a$ and then invoke the result on $b$ then we get $a+b$.
-We can use this approach,
-to achieve the effect of functions with more than one input and so we will use the shorthand $\lambda x,y. e$ for $\lambda x. (\lambda y. e)$.^[This technique of simulating multiple-input functions with single-input functions is known as [Currying](https://en.wikipedia.org/wiki/Currying) and is named after the logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).]
+We can use this approach to achieve the effect of functions with more than one input and so we will use the shorthand $\lambda x,y. e$ for $\lambda x. (\lambda y. e)$.^[This technique of simulating multiple-input functions with single-input functions is known as [Currying](https://en.wikipedia.org/wiki/Currying) and is named after the logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).]

 ![In the "currying" transformation, we can create the effect of a two parameter function $f(x,y)$ with the $\lambda$ expression $\lambda x.(\lambda y. f(x,y))$ which on input $x$ outputs a one-parameter function $f_x$ that has $x$ "hardwired" into it and such that $f_x(y)=f(x,y)$.
 This can be illustrated by a circuit diagram; see [Chelsea Voss's site](https://tromp.github.io/cl/diagrams.html).](../figure/currying.png){#currying .class width=300px height=300px}